paulm17/stylefusion/README.md

 pnpm install --save-dev @stylefusion/vite-plugin
 ```

+## Roadmap
+- [ ] fork non-native code from javascript to rust when react compiler replaces wyw-in-js.
+- [ ] Extend build process to include styles param objects that use Emotion.

 ### Credits

 Stylefusion is a forked version of [Pigment CSS](https://pigmentcss.dev/).

 All credits go to the original MUI team.